-If you’re looking for a cheap laptop or a deeply discounted premium machine, you’ve come to the right place.
-We’ve scoured the web for savings and rounded up all the genuine deals in one neat place.
+If you’re looking for a cheap laptop or a deeply discounted premium machine, you’ve come to the right place, as we’ve tracked down the best opportunities to save on a variety of top laptops.

 You’ll find we’ve covered everything from budget browsing machines to high-performance powerhouses, so you’ll no doubt find something here to match your needs.